 Particularly hazardous substances, by MIOSHA definition, are select carcinogens, reproductive toxins and chemicals with a high degree of acute and chronic toxicity.
 MIOSHA Part 431.
 Hazardous Work in Laboratories mandates the establishment of specific provisions to protect employees who work with particularly hazardous substances.
-Complete the form for each of the Particularly Hazardous Substances in your chemical inventory and review the document with all lab workers who use the substance.
+Complete the form for each of the Particularly Hazardous Substances in your chemical inventory.
+Review the document with all lab workers, whether they use the chemical or not, so everyone knows how to respond in an emergency.
 In some cases, you may have several substances that are nearly identical in their composition, function, and hazards.
 An example of this are Rustoleum spray paints.
 Requiring an SOP for every available color or variant of spray paint would require hours of repetitive paperwork and result in dozens of SOPs that could be effectively summarized in one document.
 Check with OLFS to see if the chemicals you wish to include in one SOP can be combined.
 If they can, ensure that all possible hazards are noted and controlled for, even if not all of the chemicals possess all hazards.
 For example, some spray paints are carcinogens while others are reproductive toxins and some pose no serious health hazards.
 Your SOP for spray paints should then include the risk of carcinogens and teratogens and how you will employ the paints to prevent unnecessary exposure to the chemical.
 Keep the completed form in your laboratory for reference.